Sixaxis: Wireless technology

 In a change from previous PlayStation controllers, the Sixaxis features wireless connectivity based on the Bluetooth standard.
 However, the Sixaxis lacks a Bluetooth "discovery mode", which is normally used for connecting to Bluetooth devices wirelessly, so a wired USB connection is required to set up the Sixaxis with the appropriate Bluetooth address before a wireless connection can be made.
-When used with the PSP Go, a PS3 is required to set up the Sixaxis.
+When used with the PSP Go or the PlayStation TV, a PS3 is required to set up the Sixaxis.
+This was retained for the DualShock 3.

-PlayStation 3 controllers are compatible with Bluetooth-equipped Apple Macintosh computers, with no external software required.
-Workarounds have been created allowing the Sixaxis and DualShock 3 controllers to be used on PCs and Android devices despite this limitation, using custom software and Bluetooth drivers or in the case of Android, an app and root access.
+Both the Sixaxis and the DualShock 3 are fully compatible with Apple Mac computers running macOS (formerly known as Mac OS X and OS X), as they work out of the box with no external software required.
+Additional work is needed to support Sixaxis and DualShock 3 controllers on PCs running Microsoft Windows or Android devices, which includes using custom software and Bluetooth drivers or in the case of Android, an app and root access.
+DS4Windows is one example of an application for Windows that allows the use of Sixaxis or DualShock 3 controllers using an emulated Xbox or DualShock 4 controller.

 Power

 The Sixaxis wireless controller features an internal 3.7 V Li-ion battery, which provides up to 30 hours of continuous gaming on a full charge.
 Third party replacement batteries are also available.
 The battery was originally not thought to be replaceable when a Sony spokesperson stated that the Sixaxis should operate for "many years before there's any degradation in terms of battery performance.
 When and if this happens, then of course Sony will be providing a service to exchange these items".
 Later, it was revealed that the Sixaxis came with instructions on how to remove the battery and that the battery was fully removable.
 The DualShock 3 also uses this battery.

 The Sixaxis can also draw power over a USB cable via a USB mini-B connector on the top of the controller.
 This allows the controller to be used when the battery is low and is also used for charging the battery.
 When connected via USB, the controller will communicate with the console over the USB connection, rather than wirelessly.
 This also applies to the DualShock 3.